June Discovery Series at Franklin High

 We first connected with Linda Filley-Bentler, the College and Career Center counselor at Franklin, in January.
-The Hub president was invited to the Power Justice Freedom event in March and introduced herself at that event to Drew O’Connell, the interim principal of Franklin High School and a Franklin alum himself, with deep connections to the neighborhood.
+Eve Keller, the Hub Alliance President, was invited to the Power Justice Freedom event in March and introduced herself at that event to Drew O’Connell, the interim principal of Franklin High School and a Franklin alum himself, with deep connections to the neighborhood.
 Drew came to our March board meeting, signed our stakeholders letter to the Mayor in support of Accessible Mt.
 Baker, attended the meeting with the Interdepartmental Team downtown in May, and is enthusiastically supportive of our AMB advocacy work and engagement with Franklin students.

 The Hub Alliance has cultivated our relationship with the staff, teachers, and students by attending a variety of informal events.
 Our president and two board members attended an afternoon career preparedness day by reviewing resumes and mock interviewing students.
 A board member staffed a table about the Hub Alliance and Accessible Mt.
 Baker at a college admission day on May 1st, as we continue building our presence within the Franklin community.

 Our work with the teachers and students is focused on community activism, career preparedness and civic engagement.